rockcarver/frodo/README.md

   - Show generic extension attributes.
   - Repair org model (beta).

+- Developer mode

+  Install and run in developer mode (npm i -g)

 ## Limitations

 `frodo` can't export passwords (including API secrets, etc), so these need to be manually added back to an imported tree or alternatively, export the source tree to a file, edit the file to add the missing fields before importing.
 Any dependencies _other than_ scripts and email templates, needed for a journey/tree, must also exist prior to import, for example inner-trees and custom nodes.

 ## Installing

-### CI/CD Mode
+### User Mode

-Get the latest binaries from the [release page](https://github.com/rockcarver/frodo/releases).

-The binaries for Windows and MacOS might require you to grant permission to run, as they are not yet distributed through official channels appropriate for each respective OS.
+Individuals who do not intend to develop or contribute to frodo should use this method.
+Please refer to [Quick Start](#quick-start)

 ### Developer Mode

-#### Prerequisites
+For those who want to contribute or are just curious about the build process.

-Node 18 or newer and npm.
+- Make sure you have Node.js v18 (the version used by developers) or newer and npm.

-#### Clone this repo
+- Clone this repo
 ```console
 git clone https://github.com/rockcarver/frodo.git
 ```

-#### Install via NPM
+- Install via NPM
 ```console
 cd frodo
 npm install